What should I do about the transfer of ownership of the utility billing?

 You should give your new utility suppliers at least 48 hours giving your personal details for the new property.
 When you move into your new property, you should take all the readings again and send them to the new suppliers so that they have a record of where to start the bills running.

-If I plan to purchase in the parish of Tattersett, will it be necessary to get a chancel search?
+If we are intending to buy in the parish of Foxton, will we need a chancel search?